aseichter2007/ClipboardConqueror/install.md

 z-runCC.bat

+or

+z-runCCnodeMon.bat. nodemon: file changes restart CC and clear memory.

 linux
 ---

 xy-linux-mac-install.sh

 y-linux-start-no-nodemon.sh

 Mac
 ---

 xy-linux-mac-install.sh

 x-mac-start-no-nodemon.sh

-or just run from the folder:
+or from a terminal at the folder:
+--
 npm i

+then choose the appropriate from:

+    npm run linux

-npm start
+    npm run linuxnomon
-(windows)

-or

-npm run linux for both linux and mac
+    npm run mac

+    npm run macnomon

+    npm run win

+    npm start //windows, nodemon: file changes restart and clear memory.

 Troubleshooting:
 ---

-If Clipboard Conqueror closes on launch, check to be sure you have Node installed and have run z-runCC.bat or y-linux-mac-install.sh.
+If Clipboard Conqueror closes on launch, check to be sure you have Node installed and have run z-runCC.bat,xy-linux-mac-install.sh, or npm i.

 The most common issue with setup is people who expect they have node but do not.